 Inspired by the collective action of the COVID-19 Response Fund, our community should move forward with a focus on the lessons learned.
-As other community initiatives are employed, this report concludes with a focus on the future, and recommendations that can serve as a helpful guide.
+As other community initiatives are deployed, this report concludes with a focus on the future, and a list of recommendations that can serve as a helpful guide.